ARM-software/ethos-n-driver-stack/README.md

         insmod /vendor/lib/modules/ethosn.ko
     ```

 5. To ensure the device tree contains the correct nodes for your Ethos-N hardware, the Ethos-N dts files must be merged with your dts file.

-   _Note: Please refer to the 'setup_android.sh' script for this step.
-You can edit the paths in the script and execute it, or use the script as reference if you create your own script._

-6. Build the Android image.
+Build the Android image.
 Flash and run the image according to your normal target instructions.

     _Note: If you get "No firmware found." in the kernel log, make sure your kernel searches for firmware files in /vendor/lib/firmware.
 For example, this can be done by adding the kernel argument "firmware_class.path=/vendor/lib/firmware/" when booting.
 If you want to use a different folder for your firmware files, you can also edit the build to make sure the ethonsn.bin file is moved to the different folder._

 To use the Android NN driver and Arm NN, please see the instructions in the "Testing" section of the integration guide: https://github.com/ARM-software/android-nn-driver/blob/master/docs/IntegratorGuide.md#testing.